LowellInstruments/ddh_old/README.md

 ![alt text](ddh/gui/res/screenshot.png)

-Documentation can be found in [DDH readthedocs page](https://ddh.readthedocs.io/en/latest/index.html).

 ## License

-This project is licensed under GPL License - see LICENSE file for details
+This project is licensed under GPL License - see COPYING file for details